athoune/em-scenario/README.md

 Ruby 1.9.2 is used, it may work with ruby 1.8.x

-Just like em-http-request, Scenario use the beta version of event machine, with few informations from Google, checkout the source and build the doc.
-Some of this patterns are now in Event Machine, with a verbose syntax and not chainable.
+Scenario use the bleeding edge version of event machine, the 1.0.0.beta3, with few informations from Google, checkout the source and build the doc yourself.
+Some of this patterns are now in Event Machine, with a verbose syntax and without chainability.
 I'll try to don't rebuild the wheel and use it.

 Tools
 -----